FAQ for Bursar

 Atlanta, Georgia 30309

-Located on the 2nd floor of Atlanta’s John Marshall Law School, the Office of the Bursar is open Monday through Friday from 8:30 a.m. until 6:30 p.m.
+Located on the 2nd floor of Atlanta’s John Marshall Law School, the Bursar’s Office is open Monday through Friday from 8:30 a.m. until 6:30 p.m.

 Q. What is a student account?

 A. Your student account is a centralized billing and payment system that includes charges such as tuition and fees, parking fees, textbooks, lockers and other campus charges.
 Students may access their student account through the myAJMLS portal.

 Q. When are the payment deadlines on my student account?